How To Get Influencers To Promote Your Product

 Keep in mind that not every influencer is right for your product.
 Just like you wouldn’t want to spam every person on your social media platforms with ads, you also don’t want to hound every influencer with requests.
 Instead, take the time to do your research and find the right ones.
 Once you’ve identified them, reach out with a personalized message that speaks to their interests.

 Be clear about what you’re offering and what you expect in return.
 Don’t be afraid to ask for a review or a shout-out on social media.
-But remember that, everything considered, some may charge more than the others.
+But remember that, everything considered, some may charge more than others.

 Creating a Compelling Brand Story to Resonate With Your Influencers